-Accredited by the American Speech-Language-Hearing Association Council on Academic Accreditation and by the Massachusetts Department of Education, our Master of Science in Speech-Language Pathology was recently ranked by US News & World Report in the top 15% of accredited master's and doctoral programs.
+Accredited by the American Speech-Language-Hearing Association Council on Academic Accreditation and by the Massachusetts Department of Education, our Master of Science in Speech-Language Pathology is ranked 24th in the nation by US News & World Report, putting it in the top 10% of accredited master's and doctoral programs.

 The Career Outlook for speech-language pathologists is very good.
-Graduates from a recent class had 100% job placement, with 85% of them obtaining their first job choice and 70% receiving offers for every job for which they interviewed.
+Graduates from a recent class had 100% job placement, with 81% of them obtaining their first job choice.